facile-it/paraunit/README.md

 vendor/bin/paraunit coverage --html=./dir
 ```

 It **automatically uses the best coverage driver available**: it tries to use [Pcov](https://github.com/krakjoe/pcov) if available (since it's the fastest), otherwise it uses [Xdebug](https://xdebug.org/).
 If neither are available, it should always be able to use [PHPDbg](https://www.php.net/manual/en/book.phpdbg.php), which is bundled in PHP core, so it should be always present.
-It can produce coverage in the same formats that PHPUnit provides: HTML, Clover, XML, Crap4j, PHP, text file and text to console.
+It can produce coverage in the same formats that PHPUnit provides: HTML, Clover, Cobertura, XML, Crap4j, PHP, text file and text to console.

 ## Documentation
 For more details about Paraunit and its usage, see the [documentation](https://engineering.facile.it/paraunit/documentation/)